Gaurav9693089415/cli_chatbot/README.md

 A fully functional **local chatbot interface** built in Python using the Hugging Face `transformers` library.
 It runs a small, modern language model locally to maintain coherent, multi-turn conversations without any APIs.

-This project was built to satisfy the **ATG Machine Learning Intern Technical Assignment**.
 ---

 ##  Demo Video